-2. Tuesday: We email shareholders with what's coming in the shares for the week.
-Many farmers also harvest produce on Tuesdays and prepare it for delivery.
-3. Wednesday AM: Farmers pack-up and drop off their food to us in Golden!
-This is our receiving day, when we get to see the farmers in person, take inventory, and sort all the food.
-4. Wednesday AM - Friday PM: We host 5 distribution events.
+- 2. Tuesday: We email shareholders with what's coming in the shares for the week.
+Many farmers also harvest produce on Tuesdays and prepare it for delivery. - 3.
+Wednesday AM: Farmers pack-up and drop off their food to us in Golden!
+This is our receiving day, when we get to see the farmers in person, take inventory, and sort all the food. - 4.
+Wednesday PM Friday AM: We host 4 distribution events.
 For each one we arrive 2-3 hours early to set up.
 Once shareholders arrive, we enjoy seeing YOU in person and talking about the food, farmers, recipes, and more!
-Afterwards, we clean up and bring any leftover food to our Downtown Golden location.
-5. Thursday - Friday: We host 4-6 mobile markets with #ChucktheGoFarmTruck!
-Markets are located in areas where there are greater barriers to accessing fresh, local food, and where our partners invite us to be part of their community.
-6. All of the food not picked up at Local Food Share distribution goes to markets with #ChucktheGoFarmTruck, or is donated to a food pantry, restaurant, or food organization.
+Afterwards, we clean up and bring any leftover food to our Downtown Golden location. - 5.
+Thursday Friday: We host 4-6 mobile markets with #ChucktheGoFarmTruck!
+Markets are located in areas where there are greater barriers to accessing fresh, local food, and where our partners invite us to be part of their community. - 6.
+All of the food not picked up at Local Food Share distribution goes to markets with #ChucktheGoFarmTruck, or is donated to a food pantry, or food organization.
 Some organizations we donate food to include: